HobbyHobbyist/Yugify/README.md

 left whenever a card is hovered (clicking the card's image toggles the tool's display).

 Once opened, by clicking the tool's icon, the will be three subsections.
 The first is a yugipedia link, it doesn't interact with the other sections when clicked.
-Whereas the other sections will modify their datasets to make their "expanded" dataset "true."
+Whereas the other sections will modify their datasets to make their own "expanded" dataset "true" and retract the others.
 Css makes them larger and reveals their contents once their "expanded" dataset is true.
-They also give the other sections (those that aren't the clicked section), gain a "true" dataset of "retracted," retracting the other sections.
+They also give the other sections (those that aren't the clicked section) a "true" value for the dataset "retracted," retracting the other sections.

 Many other happenings work as clearly as the above, so I won't focus on them.
 What I will mention is that the various context menus do not work as straightfowardly.
-Instead of each left-click on cards simply opening their own context menu or so, there are actually only 2 context menus that get overrided whenever cards and steps are left-clicked; One of the steps to doing so is calling the function "contextualizeContextMenu," so ctrl+f-ing for it is a good lead if a person desires to add more functionality to said context menus as the contextualizeContextMenu is called in areas where a context menu is overrided and provide a clearer view of what's occuring.
+Instead of each left-click on cards simply making their own context menu or so, there are actually only 2 context menus that get overrided whenever cards and steps are left-clicked; One of the steps to doing so is calling the function "contextualizeContextMenu," so ctrl+f-ing for it is a good lead if a person desires to add more functionality to said context menus as the contextualizeContextMenu is called in areas where a context menu is overrided.
+Said areas provide a clearer view of what's occuring.

 -----------------------------------------------------------------------------------------